 The two initial targets for the AVERT project were two neighboring volcanoes, Okmok and Cleveland in Alaska, which both erupt frequently and explosively and are currently displaying different signs of unrest.
 Okmok is a “closed” volcano; the ground surface has been uplifting for years, a signal that has been hindcast to reveal stress-driven triggering weeks prior to the 2008 eruption.
 During field campaigns from 2022–2024, we augmented the existing Okmok network to a total of 8 continuous GPS instruments to inform real-time forecast models.
 Cleveland is an “open” volcano, currently extruding a lava dome and commonly emitting a gas plume, and yet these gases are not measured in real-time.
 We brought both new GPS and gas data streams to Cleveland, and deployed additional seismic instruments to establish a robust, permanent seismic network.
 The multi-sensor arrays on Okmok and Cleveland have served as testbeds for the developing capabilities of satellite telemetry and field-testing our instrument platform.
 This work was conducted in collaboration with the Alaska Volcano Observatory.

 In 2023, we began a collaboration the Observatorio Vulcanológico y Sismológico de Costa Rica (OVSICORI) to deploy a new iteration of the AVERT instrument platform, perform field testing of Starlink for satellite telemetry, and improve the general state of instrumentation at Poás volcano, in Costa Rica.
-This new network served as a basis to host an international, collaborative field workshop wherein participants brought a wide range of instruments to create a 'snapshop' of the volcano over a week in February, 2024.
+This new network served as a basis to host an international, collaborative field workshop wherein participants brought a wide range of instruments to create a 'snapshot' of the volcano over a week in February, 2024.
 More information can be found in the news section of our website.

 View of Ahmanilix, the newest cone within Okmok's caldera, in September 2022.
 Formed in the 2008 VEI 4 eruption, the cone has been etched and incised by weathering processes ever since, which has given rise to its unique and fascinating appearance.